foxcube3/Cosine-CLI/README.md

 Cosine CLI

 A minimal CLI that:
-- Logs in to cosine.sh by storing a user-provided token locally.
+- Logs in to cosine.sh either by:
+  - Storing a user-provided token locally, or
+  - Importing your authenticated Chrome session cookies
 - Uses ripgrep (rg) and fzf to provide a fast interactive search across your working directory.

 Requirements